ans-group/docs.ukfast.co.uk/source/security/phishing/launchcampaign.md

 ![phaas](files/users2.png)

 This will open a section where you can add new users.
-Entering the user's First name, Last name, Email address and Position in the text boxes provided and clicking the 'Add' button will add a user.
+Entering the user's First Name, Last Name, Email address and Position in the text boxes provided and clicking the 'Add' button will add a user.

 Alternatively, you can upload a list of users in CSV format. a CSV template can be downloaded by pressing the 'Download CSV Template' link.
 The completed CSV can then be uploaded by pressing the 'Bulk Import Users' button.